DavesCodeMusings/CloudPi/docs/document-structure.md

 Okay, everything is clear?
 You know what you can skip, what you can skim, and what you have to pay close attention to?
 Good.
 [Let's start with assembing the Pi](install-hardware-os.md).

 ___
-_Avengers assemble! &mdash;Captain America et al._
+_Avengers assemble! &mdash;Captain America, et al._